 Over the course of this year, the Walpole Water Department conducted more than 400 water quality tests looking for bacteria, nitrates, organics and other contaminants such as total trihalomethanes.
-We have compiled the table below to show what substances were detected in our drinking water during 2006.
-With the exception of lead in some homes, all of the substances listed below are under the Maximum Contaminant Level (MCL) set by the U.S. EPA.
-Nonetheless, we feel it is important that you know exactly what was detected and how much of the substance was present in the water.
+We have compiled the table below to show what substances were detected in our drinking water during 2007.
+Even though all of the substances listed below are under the Maximum Contaminant Level (MCL) set by the U.S. EPA, we feel that it is important that you know exactly what was detected and how much of the substance was present in the water.